raulcano/docker-ip2tor-host/README.md

 # Configuration of the Host

 Before running the docker container, the Host machine needs to be configured described below.
-For convenience, the main steps are included in the file ```_host-init.sh```, so if you're ok with it, you can set it to executable and run it (remember you'll still need to configure manually your OpenSSH stuff).
+For convenience, the main steps are included in the file ```_host-init.sh_EDIT_AND_RENAME```, so if you're ok with it, you can set it to executable and run it (remember you'll still need to configure manually your OpenSSH stuff).
 Docker installation is also needed, but it was too tricky to automatize in the same script, so I created a different one ```_host-init-docker.sh```, based on the instructions from here: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04